-At a glance To do list If you are a non EU based controller or In cases of cross-border processing in the EU, processor (but are caught by the long supervisory authorities have to cooperate in order arm jurisdiction provisions of the GDPR), to ensure a consistent application of the GDPR the lead authority system is irrelevant to .In qualifying cases, there is now a lead authority, which will be the supervisory authority for the sole EU or main establishment.
-Supervisory authorities in other countries where that controller If you just operate in one Member is established, or where data subjects are State, the supervisory authority for that substantially affected, or authorities to whom a Member State will be the lead authority complaint has been made, can be involved in the for any cross-border processing.
-If cases, and the lead authority must co-operate with you carry out activities in two or more them.
-Member States, find out who your lead authority might be (taking into account the Article 29 Working Party's / EDPB's guidance) and engage with that authority.
-Consider whether those responsible for data protection compliance have suitable language skills to communicate with your lead authority.
+In cases of cross-border processing in the EU, supervisory authorities have to cooperate in order to ensure a consistent application of the GDPR.
+In qualifying cases, there is a lead authority, which will be the supervisory authority for the sole EU or main establishment ('one-stop-shop').
+Supervisory authorities in other countries where a controller is established, or where data subjects are substantially affected, or authorities to whom a complaint has been made, can be involved in the cases, and the lead authority must co-operate with them.